sulu/sulu-docs/book/introduction/backend-template.rst

 how the data is passed to the theme.
 The **Theme** itself is - by default - a set of **Twig Templates**.

-We already heard some content sepcific terms on this page.
-On the next page we'll have detailled look on the :doc:`content-architecture`.
+We already heard some content specific terms on this page.
+On the next page we'll have detailed look on the :doc:`content-architecture`.